mmbman/Katagiri/glossary.md

 ## Shikantaza

 A Japanese word meaning “just sitting”.
 “Shikan” is not "just" in a casual sense, but with emphasis: ***Just*** *sitting*.
-Shikantaza is difficult to define in concrete terms, but it is the primary practice in [Soto Zen](glossary#soto-zen ), so Katagiri discusses it frequently.
+Shikantaza is difficult to define in concrete terms, but it is the primary practice in [Sōtō Zen](glossary#soto-zen ), so Katagiri discusses it frequently.

 - [Fukanzazengi – Talk 2 (25:09)](1979-06-10-Fukanzazengi-Talk-2#2509)
 - [Fukanzazengi – Talk 3 (1:04:30)](1979-06-11-Fukanzazengi-Talk-3#10430), [(1:08:27)](1979-06-11-Fukanzazengi-Talk-3#10827)